Gustavotorrescastro/GustavoTorresCastro/README.md

 ## About me

-I am a first-semester Computer Science student and I have already developed some skills in this short period of time.
+I am a second-semester Computer Science student and I have already developed some skills in this short period of time.

 * Studying Python, JavaScript, Arduino, HTML, and CSS.